-Common name Scientific Name Restrictions Escolar/Oilfish Ruvettus pretiosus & Lepidocybium flavobrunneum Unlimited Mahi Mahi (Dolphinfish) Coryphaena hippurus Unlimited Sharks (those that are not subject to limits elsewhere) Class Chondrichthyes Not more than the number of tuna and billfish quota species taken per trip, not exceeding a maximum of 20 sharks per trip Shortfin Mako Shark Longfin Mako Shark Porbeagle Isurus oxyrinchus Isurus paucus Lamna nasus May only be retained and landed if brought to the boat dead.
+Common name Scientific Name Restrictions months when SBT are present in waters off the east coast of Australia.
+Pomfrets and Rays Bream Family Bramidae Unlimited Indo-Pacific Sailfish lstiophorus platypterus Unlimited Shortbill Spearfish Tetrapusus angusirostris Unlimited Moonfish Genus Lampris Unlimited Rudderfish Genus Centrolophus Unlimited Escolar/Oilfish Ruvettus pretiosus & Lepidocybium flavobrunneum Unlimited Mahi Mahi (Dolphinfish) Coryphaena hippurus Unlimited Sharks (those that are not subject to limits elsewhere) Class Chondrichthyes Not more than the number of tuna and billfish quota species taken per trip, not exceeding a maximum of 20 sharks per trip Shortfin Mako Shark Longfin Mako Shark Porbeagle Isurus oxyrinchus Isurus paucus Lamna nasus May only be retained and landed if brought to the boat dead.
 If alive on the line, they must be released